Bima42/ft_containers/README.md

 make
 ```

-You can use ```[container_name]``` with make, to build an executable according to this container.

 ```
 ./containers
 ```

+- Use the `--help` to display all possibilities

 # Docs
 - There is a non exhaustive list of docs that I used to do this project.
-- cplusplus.com and cppreference.com are just awesome for ft_containers.
+- [cplusplus](http://cplusplus.com) and [cppreference](http://cppreference.com) are just awesome for ft_containers.
 There is a lot to read.
 - Be careful to check when functions were added to the container, some since C++11.
 You don't have to implement those.

 ## Vector